AbdulRahman-Sharief/3D-Portfolio/README.md

 # <span>3D-Portfolio</span>
 Here is the live preview : https://3d-portfolio-blush.vercel.app/

-this is a portfolio website with some 3D element using React.js library and Three.js
+this is a portfolio website with some 3D elements using React.js library and Three.js

 <span style="font-size:bold">Technologies Used :</span>
 - ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model